The following proposed Bylaws will be voted on at the next Club meeting.

 Section 8.
 The Board of Governors shall prepare a form of ballot for the elections of Officers at which there is to be a contest for any office upon which shall be printed the names of all candidates nominated for each such contested office.
 No form of ballot other than that prepared by the Board of Governors shall be received or counted at any election.

 Section 9.
 At each meeting of the Club at which an election is held, the members of the Board of Governors who are not candidates shall act as tellers of such election.
 The Treasurer or Secretary shall supply the tellers with a list of the members of the Club in good standing and only those members whose names appear on such list shall be entitled to vote thereat.
 Tellers shall administer the election, collect all ballots, tally the vote, and announce results thereof.

 Section 1.
 General Meetings shall be defined as any meeting open to the membership or the public.
 General Meetings may take the form of a social, lecture, seminar, or any other event and function deemed proper by the Board of Governors.
 There shall be at least one General Meeting of the Club per calendar month.
 The date and time of General Meetings and the location of said meetings are to be determined by the President at his discretion or by a majority vote of the Board of Governors.
 The Board of Governors reserves the right to charge members and non-members for admission to these meetings.

-Section 5.
-Minutes for all meetings of the Membership where club business is transacted upon, shall be kept by the Secretary, herein defined, or, if the Secretary is not available, by a designee chosen by the Executive Board.
+Section 6.
+Minutes for all meetings of the Membership where club business is transacted upon, shall be kept by the Secretary, herein defined, or, if the Secretary is not available, by a designee chosen by the Board of Governors.